iugamarian/bshplyr/README.md

 # TODO:
-write the profram in c, still calling omxplayer
+write the program in c, still calling omxplayer